UCLL-Frontend/oefeningen-frontend-deel1/week-03b-style-your-documents-using-css-box-model.md

 Check your submission yourself:

 ### General
 - Your webpage is available via [our webserver](https://webontwerp.ucll.be/Ti-Front-end/reeksen/reeksoverzicht.html).
-Use FileZilla to transfer the *all* files (*including directories with css, images, ...*) from your device to the webserver ([manual on this link](https://frontend.webontwerp.ucll.be/HTML_basispg/#FTP-(File-Transfer-Protocol))).
+Use FileZilla to transfer *all* files (*including directories with css, images, ...*) from your device to the webserver ([manual on this link](https://frontend.webontwerp.ucll.be/HTML_basispg/#FTP-(File-Transfer-Protocol))).

 ### Technique